 Karnak, the largest temple ever built by the ancient Egyptians, was in constant use for over 1,500 years.
 It was in a perpetual state of construction, which is quite fitting, as Karnak Temple was consecrated to creation itself.
 Accordingly, the complex is massive, and finding your way around can be confusing.
 This following Karnak Temple guide covers everything there is to see along with the best route to take during your visit.

 Karnak, in fact, is considered to be the world’s second-largest temple complex after Cambodia’s Angkor Wat.
 And the two make for an interesting comparison.
-While Angkor Wat follows a symmetrical design plan, Karnak seems strikingly chaotic in comparison.
+While Angkor Wat follows a symmetrical plan that was clearly designed from the start, Karnak seems strikingly chaotic in comparison.
 Were the builders just making it up as they went along?

 Not quite.
 Egyptian temples typically started with their central sanctuaries and then grew outward from there.
 This central chapel was considered to be the temple’s ‘seed,’ and its geometry and proportions set the standard for all future constructions.